Article written by Elisa - Travel Writer & Local in France

-To get the most out of the lavender season in Provence, there are different Provence lavender routes, which help you get to see as many lavender fields as possible.
-This 5-day Provence lavender itinerary from Avignon is our favorite, and it will take you through some of the most beautiful Provence lavender fields and other iconic attractions in the Pays de Sault and Luberon (Vaucluse).
+To get the most out of the lavender season in the region, there are different lavender routes in Provence that help you get to see as many lavender fields as possible.
+This 5-day Provence lavender route from Avignon is our favorite, and it will take you through some of the most beautiful Provence lavender fields near Avignon and in the Pays de Sault in the Vaucluse department.

 Be aware that the lavender season in Provence is not the same everywhere, and it depends on the altitude of the terrain and weather conditions during the previous months.
 For this Provence lavender tour, come in July to see the Provence lavender fields in full bloom.
 In some of these places, however, the lavender continues to bloom until early August.

 For more information on the main areas, the type of lavender to see, and the best tips, check out our quick guide to the lavender fields of Provence.